sbrysch/tudelft-colabresearch-mapping-converter/README.md

 # TUDelft Co-Lab Research Mapping Converter

-This is a tool to convert housing data collected from multiple sources into the format developed by the Co-Lab Research team of [TU Delft](https://www.tudelft.nl/en/) (Delft University of Technology).
+This is a tool to convert housing data collected from multiple sources into the format developed by the [Co-Lab Research](https://co-lab-research.net/) team of [Delft University of Technology](https://www.tudelft.nl/en/).
 The converted data can then be displayed by the [mapping webapp](https://mapping.co-lab-research.net/).